SPOTTED DRUM FISH Equetus punctatus BAHAMAS REEF FISH (1)

 This post is the first of a planned series on Bahamian reef fish.
 Those who follow this blog (I thank you both) may recall with horror (or worse, pity) my own efforts with reef fish, using a tiny cellphone-sized video camera.
 Misty stills culled from video footage.
 Enthusiastically wobbly movies as I struggle to swim and breathe simultaneously in an alien element.
 I am more underwater CLOUSEAU than COUSTEAU.
 However, thanks to Melinda Riger, who with husband Fred runs GRAND BAHAMA SCUBA, I have kind permission to borrow and display images from her stock of wonderful reef fish photographs.

-The spotted drum fish (or Jack-knife fish) belongs to a large worldwide family, the Sciaenidae.
+The spotted drum fish (related to two other Caribbean drumfish, the High-Hat and the Jack-knife fish) belongs to a large worldwide family, the Sciaenidae.
 Besides other drum varieties, the family includes ‘croakers’.
 These species are all named for the repetitive throbbing or drumming sounds they make.
 This involves the fish beating its abdominal muscles against its swim bladder.
 If I find out the reason for this (Species communication?
 Food call?
 Alarm?
 Warning?
 A piscine ‘advance’?
 Happiness?)
 I will add it here in due course.
 Here an example of an atlantic croaker from the excellent DOSITS site (Discovery of Sounds in the Sea)

 The spotted drum is one of the few fish of the species to inhabit coral reefs – most are bottom-dwellers (often in estuaries), avoiding clear water.
 These fish tend to be nocturnal feeders, feeding on small crabs, shrimp and small invertebrates.
 As far as I can make out they are solely (or primarily) carnivore, and do not graze on algae of other reef plant life.